 A number of incredible Japanese artists are laying down the electric machines and hand-making their own needles and tattoos, truly taking tattooing back to its roots.
 Here’s a look at a few of these incredible artists.

 Yoshihito Nakano is quite possibly the best Japanese tattooer on the planet and his life in tattooing is as traditional as it gets.
-Nakano was fist exposed to tattooing after seeing a Yakuza member at a local bath house as a child.
+Nakano was fist best place to buy cheap viagra exposed to tattooing after seeing a Yakuza member at a local bath house as a child.
 He later sought out the legendary Horiyoshi I (Yoshitsugu Muramatsu) and at the age of 25, Nakano began his apprenticeship.

 In 1971 Horiyoshi I gave Nakano the title of Horiyoshi III – in traditional Japanese tattooing an apprentice trains under a master who then passes on his title of ‘Hori’ (‘to carve’).
 Such tattooing families in Japan go back generations and Horiyoshi III carries on the legacy to this day still tattooing at the age of 70.

 What’s more impressive is that Horiyoshi has spent the majority of his career tattooing by hand, keeping the Tebori traditions alive and bringing them into a new era.
 Since the late 1990s he’s outlined with machines but his world famous shading is still done by hand alone.